naufalrasyid/AMD-AAPL-Close-Price-Dataset-in-Python/README.md

 •	Model assessment: I assessed the performance of both the baseline and optimized architectures using industry-standard metrics like Root Mean Square Error (RMSE), Mean Absolute Error (MAE), and Mean Absolute Percentage Error (MAPE).
 •	Detailed analysis: In my report, I provide a comprehensive analysis of the results, highlighting the strengths and limitations of each architecture.

+# Project Transformers Architecture Highlights:
+a.
+Data Preprocessing and Dataset Splitting :
+•	initiated the project by meticulously preprocessing the dataset.
+I separated the time series data into input and output sections, with a specific window size of 5 (Monday to Friday) and a horizon of 5 (Monday to Friday).
+•	For a robust evaluation, I adhered to the industry-standard dataset split, allocating 80% for training, 10% for validation, and 10% for testing.

+b.
+Creating a Baseline Transformer Architecture [10 points]:
+•	I constructed a baseline architecture that aligns with the established "Transformer for Stocks" design, incorporating the essential components.
+•	In the architecture, the Feed Forward component features a single Conv1D layer with ReLU activation, while the Perceptron node is tailored to match the data horizon, ensuring a precise fit for our predictive goals.

+c.
+Transformer Architecture Enhancement:
+•	The crux of the project revolved around optimizing the Transformer architecture.
+I employed various strategies, such as modifying hyperparameters, adjusting network layers, and fine-tuning components.
+•	My objective was to enhance predictive accuracy and mitigate potential limitations in the baseline architecture.
+This process involved meticulous experimentation and data-driven insights, and the modifications were chosen based on empirical results.